Hiroshima and Miyajima

 Hiroshima is renowned for its phoenix city status and has truly risen from the ashes, with tree-lined boulevards, friendly locals and tram system which lend a laid-back European feel.
 This cosmopolitan vibrancy astonishes many on arrival bearing in mind its tragic history, which is paid homage to by the beautifully orchestrated Memorial Peace Park.

-The lively city is home to a bustling Downtown, great nightlife and a thriving food scene – try Hiroshima’s specialty, okonomiyaki (a savoury pancake), a surprisingly delicious and skilfully cooked snack, cooked right in front of you on a hot plate.
+The lively city is home to a bustling Downtown, great nightlife and a thriving food scene – try Hiroshima’s speciality, okonomiyaki (a savoury pancake), a surprisingly delicious and skilfully cooked snack, cooked right in front of you on a hot plate.
 The Peace Park comprises an evocative museum, the Atomic bomb-damaged dome and various moving memorial sites, and the memory of the children who were affected here is immortalised by a vast origami-style crane, sitting high on a beautiful landmark.

 As well as being a sombre and sobering reminder of 1945, and ultimately spreading a plea to end nuclear combat, the Memorial Peace Park focuses on the future and stresses the importance of human nature’s positives, togetherness and compassion, so a visit here is not wholly disheartening.
 The Memorial site’s central dome is, of course, moving in any season but is especially poignant when viewed between the cherry blossoms in spring.
 In the nearby Shukkei-en, one of our favourite gardens, you may catch herons landing in the water between ornamental bridges.